2NE1: Influences

-2NE1's influences include the Spice Girls (top) and TLC (bottom).
+2NE1 has cited Spice Girls (top) and TLC (bottom) as girl group influences.

 2NE1 has credited the Spice Girls and TLC as musical influences.
 Observers have compared 2NE1 to the Spice Girls for embodying the "girl power" mantra in South Korea—a concept that the latter popularized globally in the 1990s.
 In an article published through Yahoo!
 Singapore in June 2011, an editor wrote, "If there is a K-Pop girl group who represents the term 'girl power' most fittingly, it would be 2NE1."
 The editor noted how the group stood as a representation of "the ideals of female empowerment in music" in the "age of the hallyu phenomenon".
 2NE1 has also cited Destiny's Child as an inspiration.

 Each member of the group has been described as distinct in voice quality, image and fashion style; Park Bom cited Beyoncé and Mariah Carey as her main influences for their strong vocals and powerful performances and listed hip hop and R&B as her favorite musical genres.
 Minzy cited Michael Jackson and Rihanna, and group leader CL called producer Teddy Park and American entertainers Madonna and Lauryn Hill her role models.
 Dara named singer-actress Uhm Jung-hwa as her inspiration, and she idolized Filipino singer Regine Velasquez.
 She also enjoyed Britney Spears's style and music, citing her as a role model whose songs she sang while growing up.